-Balance as of December 31, 2010 \$ - Increases related to prior year tax positions 19,922 Increases related to current year tax positions 395 Expiration of the statue of limitations for the assessment of taxes (80) Balance as of December 31, 2011 \$20,237
+2012 2011 Balance as of the beginning of the year \$20,237 \$ Increases related to prior year tax positions 1,434 19,922 Increases related to current year tax positions 165 395 Expiration of the statute of limitations for the assessment of taxes (164) (80) Balance as of the end of the year \$21,672 \$20,237

 During the current year, the Company concluded that an ownership change did not occur in the current or prior years.
-Since it was determined that no ownership change occurred, the Company has re-established its deferred tax assets related to net operating losses and research and development credits.
 However, the Company, under authoritative guidance, excluded those deferred tax assets that are not more likely than not to be sustained under the technical merits of the tax position.
-These unrecognized tax benefits total \$19.9 million and \$0.4 million for prior year tax positions and current year tax positions, respectively, as reflected in the tabular rollforward above.
+These unrecognized tax benefits total \$1.4 million and \$0.2 million for prior year tax positions and current year tax positions, respectively, as reflected in the tabular rollforward above.
+The American Taxpayer Relief Act of 2012, which reinstated the United States federal research and development tax credit retroactively from January 1, 2012 through December 31, 2013, was not enacted into law until the first quarter of 2013.
+Therefore, the expected tax benefit resulting from such reinstatement for 2012 will not be reflected in the Company's estimated annual effective tax rate until 2013.

-As of December 31, 2011, the Company has \$17.4 million of unrecognized tax benefits that, if recognized and realized, would effect the effective tax rate.
+As of December 31, 2012, the Company has \$18.3 million of unrecognized tax benefits that, if recognized and realized, would effect the effective tax rate.